suzpiver/ECommerceWebsite-FullStack/APIDOC.md

   - If passed an invalid username or password, an error is returned with the message: `Username/password incorrect`
   - If passed an empty username or password, an error is returned with the message: `Please enter a valid username and password to access account details`
 - Possible 500 errors (all plain text):
-  - If something else goes wrong on the server, returns an error with the message: `Uh oh.
-Something went wrong.
-Please try again later.`
+  - If something else goes wrong on the server, returns an error with the message: `Something went wrong on the server.`

 ## Endpoint 4: Make a transaction
 **Request Format:** /checkout endpoint with POST parameters of `username`, `shortname`, and `size`